smblott-github/chromi/README.md

 API](http://developer.chrome.com/extensions/api_index.html) from outside of chrome itself.

-Chromi can be used, for example, to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.
+For example, chromi can be used to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.

 ### Note ...